mckoh/coding-book/docs_source/solutions/dictionaries.md

-# Exercise 4: Working with Dictionaries Solution
+# Working with Dictionaries Solution

 ```python
 a = {